 The Most Common Places

 Google is often the first place people go to find leaked content.
 Even if the actual content is hosted elsewhere, Google indexes it and makes it discoverable.
-Removing content from Google search results is crucial.
+Getting URLs out of Google search results should be your first priority because that's how most people find leaks.

 Dedicated Leak Sites exist specifically to host stolen creator content.
 They often have names that include words like "leak," "fans," or "nude."
 Some have millions of monthly visitors.
 They make money through ads while profiting from your stolen work.